 SO, how do we use FEAR to propel us to success?

 Focus is getting yourself in the right headspace to tackle a task.
 Focus is minimising distractions so that your mind stays on top of the problem you’re trying to solve, and therefore making an efficient use of your time.
 This sounds simple but it can be a struggle to gather your attention, especially when you’re working in an open-space environment.
-We’ve written another article on how we handle this within our business, which can be found HERE (insert link to Pardon my Interruption).
+We’ve written another article on how we handle this within our business, which can be found HERE.

 Consistent effort is the crux of any project or process – keyword being consistent.
 It’s one thing to apply effort when it’s convenient for you, and another to maintain that effort throughout your journey.
 Think about it – you don’t just take your foot off the pedal as you pass a milestone on the drive to success.
 Nah mate, you either keep your foot on or increase the pressure.

 Action Changes Things – ACT!
 (Can you tell my affinity for acronyms?)
 Action is the fuel that drives any change within our lives or business.
 It’s not enough to just plan a strategy and have a meeting about it – we need to act on our intentions too.
 As Newton’s first law of motion states, “Every object will remain at rest or in uniform motion in a straight line unless compelled to change its state by the action of an external force”.
 So be that external force and observe its ripple effect!